bazel-contrib/rules_ruby/docs/repository_rules.md

 * _(For MRI on Windows)_ Installed using [RubyInstaller](https://rubyinstaller.org).
 * _(For JRuby on any OS)_ Downloaded and installed directly from [official website](https://www.jruby.org).
 * _(For TruffleRuby on Linux and macOS)_ Installed using [ruby-build](https://github.com/rbenv/ruby-build).
+* _(For "system") Ruby found on the PATH is used.
+Please note that builds are not hermetic in this case.

 `WORKSPACE`:
 ```bazel